Broward Grade Calculation

 1. TWO OUT OF THREE RULE

 Regardless of anything below, any student with a class grade of "F" receives an "F" for the quarter.
+This happens because in Block schedules the quarterly class grade really counts as two grades.
+Therefore an "F" on the class grade means you have failed two out of 3 elements.

 2. Determine a letter grade for the class and the final/midterm exam using the normal grade ranges in Table 1.